Pennsylvania Route 441: Lancaster County

 PA 441 crosses the Chiques Creek near the community of Chickies and becomes the border between the borough of Marietta to the southwest and East Donegal Township to the northeast.
 The route becomes River Road and passes through wooded areas with some homes, coming to an intersection with the western terminus of PA 23.
 The road fully enters East Donegal Township and curves west through residential and commercial areas with some fields, bypassing Marietta to the north.

 PA 441 intersects the western terminus of PA 772 and continues through a mix of farmland and development.
 The route comes to a junction with the southern terminus of PA 743 and leaves the Marietta area, passing through agricultural areas with some homes and commercial areas and heading to the north of a large industrial complex.
 The road curves southwest and reaches the residential community of Shocks Mills, where it turns northwest.
-PA 441 runs through farmland and crosses into Conoy Township, where it heads through a mix of farms and woods with some homes, passing to the north of a Covanta waste-to-energy plant, and curves north-northwest.
+PA 441 runs through farmland and crosses into Conoy Township, where it heads through a mix of farms and woods with some homes, passing to the north of a Reworld waste-to-energy plant, and curves north-northwest.

 The route crosses Conoy Creek and runs through the eastern part of the residential community of Bainbridge, turning northwest into farmland to intersect the southern terminus of PA 241.
 The road continues northwest through a mix of fields and woods with some homes, becoming closely parallel with Norfolk Southern's Royalton Branch railroad line.
 PA 441 and the railroad line curve north and the route heads through the residential community of Falmouth a short distance to the east of the Susquehanna River.